 - Review repeat contacts for root cause analysis.
 Identify the reason(s) your customers' problems are not getting resolved at first contact.
 Once you have identified the problem areas, determine why calls/conversations are not being handled properly the first time and resolve the root cause of the problem.

 - Empower your support agents/reps.
-Providing your agents with the right training and resources helps them to resolve calls effectively.
+Providing your agents with the right training and resources help them to resolve calls effectively.
 Rather than tying them to specific scripts, train your agents to use their skills and instincts to help your customer.
 The right knowledge management solution provides your agents with the tools they need to help customers effectively and quickly.

 - Route tickets to the right teams quickly.
 Your customer support team should triage every ticket that comes in and ensure it goes to the team that is most likely to be able to resolve it the first time.